 3. Get high on Monteverde’s hanging bridges

 Where there’s a cloud forest (or any canopy in Costa Rica), you don’t need to look hard to find a series of hanging bridges.
-I’d already wandered over the ones in Arenal so I didn’t have much of an urge or time to fit this in a second time but it’s definitely one of the most popular things to do in Monteverde.
+I’d already wandered over the ones in Arenal and La Fortuna and if you do the same you might not want to add it in a second time but it is worth is, even a second time.

 4. Wander around the Monteverde Cloud Forest

-It’s a bit strange suggesting you ‘visit’ the cloud forest as one of the things to do in Monteverde when the whole area is really a cloud forest.
-However, it is something that has become a Monteverde activity that requires a plan.
+It’s a bit strange suggesting you ‘visit’ the cloud forest when the whole area is really a cloud forest.
+However, it is something that requires a plan.

 The other option is to visit the cloud forest outside the adventure parks.
 This is what I did and I’d recommend it because all that adrenaline shrieking doesn’t tend to invite the wildlife.